-Start with yourself: put your name in the middle of the page

-Think about the different sectors of your life: where do/did you meet people?
+- Start with yourself: put your name in the middle of the page - Think about the different sectors of your life: where do/did you meet people?

-- Divide the space around your name up in sectors and draw lines from your name to each sector note down their profession and any noteworthy information (even bits such as 'has lived in Dubai' can be helpful)
+Divide the space around your name up in sectors and draw lines from your name to each sector. - Dig deeper: if one sector is 'school', check that you include all schools you went to - Name your contacts and their attributes note down their profession and any noteworthy information (even bits such as 'has lived in Dubai' can be helpful) - Follow up on interesting contacts via LinkedIn it might be worth having a look at your contacts' contacts to identify potential new leads for you